 Paul Colomy wins Driscoll Award

 Paul Colomy, Professor, recently won the William T. Driscoll Master Educator Award for 2014.
 The award commemorates the outstanding teaching style of Dr. William T. Driscoll (former Associate Dean of the College of Arts and Sciences and Professor of Biological Sciences) and honors Paul's continuance of Driscoll's legacy of educational excellence.
 Paul received his award at the Pioneer All University Awards Ceremony at Newman Center for the Performing Arts on May 8th.

 Seniors participate in Undergraduate Research Symposium

 Joe Dingle, Monica Heilman, Rudy Diaz, Josh Stout, Kayla Frazee, and Hannah Koschnitzke (pictured at right, along with Jennifer Reich, Associate Professor and Director of the Undergraduate Research Center), participated in the Undergraduate Research Symposium on May 7th.
 The symposium recognizes and honors undergraduate research.
 All six students are completing senior theses for "Distinction in the Major" this quarter.

 Sociology Club visits Women's Correctional Facility

-On Friday, February 14th, members of the Sociology Club visited a Women's Correctional Facility. (more...)
+Members of the Sociology Club visit a Women's Correctional Facility. (more...)